nehachoudhary0731/Secura/README.md

 - Fernet from cryptography module
 - HTML5 + CSS3 (For Basic UI Styling)

-#Sample Test
+# Sample Test
 1. Run the App
 Open terminal and run: python app.py

-2.Open in Browser
+2. Open in Browser
 - Follow the URL displayed in terminal

 3.Encrypt a File